edhowland/viper/Vish.md

 ## Variables

 Vish variables act almost like their Bash cousins.
-All variables are of type string except for the special values: 'true' and 'false'.
+All variables are of type string except for the special Boolean values: 'true' and 'false'.
 Variables can be dereferenced via the ':' sigil being placed befor the variable name.

 ```